©

 An unforgettable experience in Southern Corsica

-For this, there’s nothing better than canyoning!
-Baracci Natura offers you an outdoor adventure combining hiking, climbing and swimming.
-Let yourself be carried along by the current as you tumble down natural slides or weave through waterfalls.
-Canyoning in Propriano is a wonderful way to discover spectacular scenery while becoming one with the environment!Whether you’re a beginner or an experienced rider, Baracci Natura will accompany you for thrilling sensations that will leave a lasting impression on your memory!
+There’s nothing better than canyoning!
+Baracci Natura offers an outdoor adventure combining hiking, climbing and swimming.
+Let yourself be carried away by the current as you tumble down natural slides or weave your way through waterfalls.
+Canyoning in Propriano is a wonderful way to discover spectacular landscapes while becoming one with the environment!
+Whether you’re a beginner or an experienced canyoneer, Baracci Natura is here to help you enjoy a thrill that will stay with you for a long time!

 03